WEBN

 WEBN (102.7 FM) - branded as 102-7 WEBN - is a commercial active rock radio station licensed to Cincinnati, Ohio, serving Greater Cincinnati.
-Owned by iHeartMedia, WEBN serves as the FM flagship for the Cincinnati Bengals Radio Network; and the home of radio personality Christopher "Kidd Chris" Foley.
+Owned by iHeartMedia, WEBN serves as the FM flagship for the Cincinnati Bengals Radio Network.
 The WEBN studios are located in Cincinnati, as is the station transmitter.
 Besides a standard analog transmission, WEBN broadcasts over three HD Radio channels, and is available online via iHeartRadio.
 WEBN-HD2 simulcasts over local translators W264BW Norwood (100.7 FM) and W292CO Middletown (106.3 FM), while WEBN-HD3 simulcasts over W272BY Cincinnati (102.3 FM).

 History

 When it initially went on the air on August the 31st of 1967, it was owned by Frank Wood Sr. a Cincinnati attorney.
 WEBN broadcast classical music daytimes and an all night blues and jazz program.
 The night programming was managed by a bank of 10½-inch Scully reel to reel tape machines in an early instance of station automation.
 However in the late evening hours of Saturdays and Sundays, it also broadcast a program called "The WEBN's Jelly Pudding Show", hosted by Frank's son and WEBN's first ever DJ, Program Director, General Manager, and Owner himself the late and great Frank Wood Jr., known by his on-air name "Dr. Michael Bo Xanadu".
 The series featured many album cuts by both popular and upcoming artists other than the recognized Top 40 and Urban Contemporary songs, even playing full-length versions of tracks only heard on Top 40 in their radio edits.
 The Jelly Pudding Show's slogan had only four musical genres that says it all; "Rock, Jazz, Folk And Ragas".
 The Jelly Pudding Show and their rock music proved to be so popular and so successful that WEBN eventually made this AOR show the bulk of its programming, much to the consternation of Frank Sr. himself.

 However it honored its roots as a classical music station by broadcasting classical music on Sunday mornings from 8:00 am to 12:00 pm with Frank Wood Sr. as the host.
 This proved to be one of the station's most popular programs until Frank Sr. officially retired from WEBN on June the 30th of 1985.
 But perhaps the most distinctive feature of the program was Frank's weekly tradition of always playing a very long work which he preceded by announcing that the length of the work would give him enough time to eat a pie from Graeter's, a popular Cincinnati ice cream parlor that specializes in ice cream pies, confectioneries, and other baked goods.
 After Frank Sr.'s retirement (and before he died in 1991), the classical program continued for a few years with new host Larry Thomas from 55KRC and later began to include new age music.
 Its time was shifted from 6:00 am to 10:00 a.m. and the show eventually ended in 1987.